 If your kids are starved for energy they are going to make your day miserable.
 It is going to be a real challenge to get them to back outside ever again if all they remember is hunger and trees, so you need to allow time for lots of little breaks.

 Bring along really tasty, energy rich foods and make them a part of the experience.
+For the best-tasting and convenient hiking snacks, see our article on this topic.

 This gives you the opportunity to give them a great surprise at the first pit stop when you pull out the industrial sized chocolate bar, and tell them that by the end of the hike you are going to eat it all.